-Time is precious when you are travelling on a temporary work visa!
-Prepare as much as you can before you leave your home country, so that you are not wasting time figuring out how to get started.
+Time is precious when you are traveling on a temporary work visa!
+Prepare as much as you can before you leave your home country so that you are not wasting time figuring out how to get started.
 For example:

 - Update your CV

 - Understand how your qualifications correspond with Canadian credentials

 - Research the city where you will start working